Murataydinunimi/Machine-Learning-Group-Projects/README.md

 # Machine-Learning-Group-Projects

-Here, we did a churn anaylsis that is a binary classfication through  Tree-Based models.

-We also applied unsupervised clustering methods on economic freedom index.
+We also applied unsupervised clustering methods on economic freedom index to understand how/why countries clustering based on their economic policy.